 Large hedgehogs, on the other hand, are the porcini of winter.

 They can get large, up to 8-10 inches across at the cap.
 They are not as dense as porcini, but you can still slice them thin and saute or grill them nicely; they make a good centerpiece on a plate.
-Eric and I largely struck out on these until we were heading back to the truck at the end of the day.
-We were only a hundred yards away or so when I saw a flash of ivory under a fallen branch.
-I carefully wrapped my hand under the cap and picked it, hoping to see teeth and not gills.
-I was rewarded: A huge hedgie!
+I have a spot I’ve returned to for 6 years, under a fallen branch.
+It never fails me.
+If I catch it right, I can score a couple pounds.

 Want to see more photos from the hunt?
 Holly made a great slideshow of the images:

-When I returned home I wanted to make a simple, elegant dish to celebrate our haul.
+What follows is a simple, elegant dish to celebrate the haul.
 The combination of butter, cured pork, garlic and parsley works with pretty much any mushroom around, so why mess with that concept?
-The only thing such a dish would need would be something tart.
-So I sauteed some yellowfoot chanterelles and then doused them with sherry vinegar in the pan.
+I sauteed some yellowfoot chanterelles and then doused them with sherry vinegar in the pan.
 I let this boil away and voila!
 A quick pickle.

-I imagine this to be the kind of dish you might see at The French Laundry: Simple in concept, elegant — and small.
+Simple in concept, elegant — and small.
 A little of this goes a long way.
 Holly and I ate a big bowl of it and it was too much.
-But the first 3-4 bites were heaven.
+But the first 3 or 4 bites were heaven.

 This is a deceptively simple recipe.
 It may look like sauteed mushrooms in a parsley sauce, but it is more than that.
 Make this when you are blessed with lots of different wild mushrooms, and when you have a little time.
 It is not a weeknight meal.
 In fact, it is not supposed to be a meal at all.
 This is a perfect side dish to a fancy dinner.